jakelequire/cryo/README.md

 ### Conclusion
 Once again, this is just a side project that I wanted to build for fun and to learn new things.
 The only real goal of this project is to have a very minimalistic general purpose programming language.
 I have no intention on a serious roadmap and just adding things as I see fit.

+### License
+This project is licensed under the Apache 2.0 License - see the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0) for details.